 Malware - short for malicious software, is designed to infiltrate, damage or obtain information from a computer system without the owner’s consent.
 Malware is commonly taken to include computer viruses, worms, Trojan horses, spyware and adware.

 Patching - A 'patch' is a software update consisting of code inserted (or patched) into the code of an executable program.
 Typically, a patch is installed into an existing software program.
 Patches are often temporary fixes between full releases of a software package.

 >> Upgrade the software.

-Ransomware - 'Ransomware' is a type of malicious software designed to block access to a computer system until a sum of money is paid.
+Ransomware - a type of malicious software designed to block access to a computer system until a sum of money is paid.

 Spear Phishing - An email designed to obtain financial or other confidential information, however, differs from a simple phishing email in that it is more targeted at an individual or organisation.
 Some basic information has already been obtained and used to make this email appear more genuine and therefore trustworthy.
 The email will appear to come from either a specific person, sometimes from within the same company as the target, or from an organisation the person has a relationship with.

-Spyware - 'Spyware' is malware that passes information about a computer user’s activities to an external party.
+Spyware - malware that passes information about a computer user’s activities to an external party.

 Two-factor identification - The use of security steps additional to username and password.
 This step requires something that only the user would have, such as a piece of information or physical objects, such as a PIN or card reader.

 Virus - The most common form of malware is the 'virus', which is loaded onto a computer and then runs without the user's knowledge or knowledge of its full effects.